rtbot-dev/rtbot/libs/std/include/rtbot/std/LessThan.md

 # LessThan

+Inputs: `i1`
+Outputs: `o1`

-Emits only the messages received with value less than the number set.
-Messages that do not comply with the condition are ignored.
+Emits only the messages received with a value less than the provided number (value) otherwise it emits an empty message {}.

+The `LessThan` operator does not hold a message buffer on `i1`, so it emits a the message through `o1` right after it receives a message on `i1` but only if the received message value is less than the provided number (value) otherwise it emits an empty message {}.